 Consider the Size First

-Blenders can vary in size from 3 to 6 to 14 cups.
+Blenders can vary in size from 3 to 14 cups.
 It’s important to choose the right one.
-Is storage space a concern?
-It might be a good idea to choose a compact, single-serve blender.
+If storage space a concern, it might be a good idea to choose a compact, single-serve blender.
 For anyone who likes to meal prep in advance—or often cooks for a group of family or friends—it might be a good idea to upgrade to a larger size.

 Think About Speed and Power, Too